henryjuho/uspopgen/README.md

 If you want to exclude the header section, try the following.

     zgrep -v ^## vcf_files/gatk.chrLGE22.raw.snps.indels.vcf.gz | less -S

+To find an explanation of the info field in the samtools VCF, look at the last 25 lines of the header section

+    zgrep ^# vcf_files/samtools.chrLGE22.raw.snps.indels.vcf.gz | tail -n25

 Note that different SNP callers will have some differences in the annotations present in the INFO field and differences in the format fields.